 i.
 Possession of alcohol in first-year residence halls.

 j.
-Possession by students of legal drinking age of kegs or common containers (e.g., punch bowls) in a residential space without advance registration with the Office of the Dean of Students.
-Unauthorized kegs or common containers will be confiscated along with taps.
-The Department of Public Safety will return confiscated kegs and taps to the vendor.
+Possession of kegs or common containers.
+Possession by students of kegs or common containers (e.g., punch bowls) without advance party registration with the appropriate office (see go/party) is prohibited.
+Unauthorized kegs or common containers will be confiscated along with taps, and the Department of Public Safety will return confiscated kegs and taps to the vendor.

 k.
 Engaging in drinking games and other behaviors designed for the purpose of becoming intoxicated through the abusive use of alcohol (e.g., funnels, keg stands, “around-the-world” parties, and other alcohol consumption based on speed and/or volume, etc.).